evilgn0me/examples/README.md

 Generally those are test tasks from various interviews.

-* postgresql-cluster - creates a PostgreSQL cluster from 3 servers.
+* postgresql-cluster - creates a PostgreSQL cluster from 3 servers with logical+physical replication.
 * zabbix-server - creates a standalone Zabbix server.
 * lemp-server - just a LEMP server.
 * python-police-api - a simple script that using UK police force API to get a police force Facebook page and print that to CSV.